coderefinery/train-the-trainer/content/lesson-development.md

 :::{exercise} We work in groups but use the shared document as result (20 min)
 1. As a group **pick a lesson topic**.
 It can be one of the topics listed here but you can also choose something else that your group is interested in, or a topic that you have taught before or would like to teach.
+Some suggestions:
     - Git: Creating a repository and porting your project to Git and GitHub
     - Git: Basic commands
     - Git: Branching and merging